mfroeling/QMRITools-website/pages/about_main.md

 then it has grown to include many other features such as cardiac analysis (tagging and T1 mapping), dixon reconstruction, EPG modeling and fitting, j-coupling simulations and more.
 It currently contains over 450 custom functions (over 30.000 lines of code) complete with more than 750 documentation pages and demonstrations for each toolbox.

+During the 2023 ISMRM in Toronto QMRITools was awarded received the "Best Open Source Tool Award" from the Quantitative MRI study group.

+{% include page-image im_id="award" %}

 If you want to learn more about the workings of QMRITools you can watch a live discussion with the Wolfram academic outreach team about <a href=" https://www.youtube.com/watch?v=wupxxiPJkxU&t=48s" target="_blank">QMRITools</a>